The prostate is located below the bladder and surrounds a part of the urethra, the tube that drains urine from the bladder.

 Treatments for advanced prostate cancer often focus on slowing or stopping the spread of cancer cells.

-By the time a man has advanced prostate cancer, he has usually undergone treatments such as prostate removal, radiation, or chemotherapy to kill cancer cells.
+By the time a man has advanced prostate cancer, he will usually have undergone a range of treatments to kill cancer cells, such as prostate removal, radiation, or chemotherapy.
 If these treatments do not keep prostate cancer from progressing, other approaches may be used.

-Examples of hormone therapies a doctor may prescribe for advanced prostate cancer include:
+Examples of hormone therapies for advanced prostate cancer include:

 - Abiraterone: This drug is often prescribed with prednisone, a steroid medication.
-This medication has been shown to reduce pain progression and boost quality of life.
+This medication has been shown to reduce pain progression and improve quality of life.

 - Enzalutamide: This drug can reduce the risks for cancer to progress without the unwanted side effects of chemotherapy, including intense nausea and hair loss.